198d/cv/index.rst

 :Location: New York, NY

-* Responsible for development of tools to monitor, configure and support globally deployed low-latency trading infrastructure (compute and network) in exchange-colocated datacenters.
+* Responsible for development of tools to monitor, configure and support globally deployed *low-latency* trading infrastructure (compute and network) in exchange-colocated datacenters.
+* Led design (through a collaborative *Git*-based design doc review process) and implementation of *Ansible* runner tool in *Python* used as entrypoint for all executions of `ansible-playbook` built on top of *ansible_runner*, providing observability (*InfluxDB*, *Grafana*), release management, controller selection and inventory selection.
+Codebase also served as a library for calling Ansible *programatically* and consuming inventory data in scripts and other applicaitons.
-* Managed integration with internally hosted *Hashicorp Vault* deployment for global secrets management on trading hosts.
-Defined cross-team requirements, organzied and directed internal resources for implementation, implemented core tools and observability, managed global deployment and supported application teams in onboarding.
+* Managed integration with *Hashicorp Vault* deployment for global secrets management on trading hosts.
+Defined cross-team requirements, organzied and directed internal resources, implemented core tools and observability, managed global deployment and supported application teams in onboarding.
+* Built *Python* library and tools for interacting with and declaratively configuring batch jobs on a proprietary *distributed scheduler* using a *GitOps*-based workflow.
 * Architected and maintained *Python* monorepo that grew from a few shared libraries from one contributor to several dozen libraries/applications from a dozen contributors.
 Implemented tooling to manage a comprehensive *Gitlab CI* configuration providing a common build/test/publish pipeline for most projects, but also the flexibility to customize.
-Simple steps for starting a new project and batteries-included approach allowed junior developers to start and deploy new projects with minimal friction.
+Ensured simple steps for starting a new project and batteries-included approach allowed junior and senior developers to start and deploy new projects with minimal friction.
+* Contributed to automation tools for (re)installing a *Linux* OS (*RHEL7/8*) on newly provisioned *physical servers* using *Python* to build a JIT *ISO* containing a host-specific *Anaconda* configuration, serving the image over *HTTP* and mounting the image using *Redfish*.
 * Mentored junior and non-traditional developers (sysadmin, network engineers, PMs, etc.) on *Python* development best practices.
 Defined team-wide standards and patterns for application development and deployment.
 Assisted with code and architecture review.
-* Led design (through a collaborative *Git*-based design doc review process) and implementation of *Ansible* reporting tool using *Python*, *InfluxDB* and *Grafana* leading to easier debugging/troubleshooting for sysadmins and better visibility for application teams.

 Amperity
 ^^^^^^^^